Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 My reply is that if we wanted to do the same things as the JVM or .NET, just as well as they do them, we would be writing software for the JVM or .NET instead.
 They are already very good at what they do and how they do it, and trying to emulate their behavior is not a design goal for Parrot.
+Nor is it a winning strategy for us.
 This threading system that I am proposing for Parrot will be different from offerings on other virtual machines.
 In some ways it will be better.
 In others, worse.
 To get the most out of it, you are going to have to use different techniques and algorithms than you would use on a different platform.
+You're going to have to think about things differenty.
+If you want to solve a problem in the standard Java or C# way, maybe you need to use Java or C# instead.
+They're fine languages, if you want to do what they do in the way that they do them.

 Data consistency is a similar problem.
 We can't guarantee that when you read data from across threads that it will be consistent.
 The data could be in the